Earl of Carrick (Ireland): Present peer

 Arion Thomas Piers Hamilton Butler, 11th Earl of Carrick (born 1 September 1975) is the elder son of the 10th Earl and his wife Philippa Janice Victoria Craxton.
-Styled as Viscount Ikerrin from birth, on 8 January 2008 he succeeded as Earl of Carrick and to the other peerages.
+Styled as Viscount Ikerrin in 1992, on 8 January 2008 he succeeded as Earl of Carrick and to the other peerages.

 As of 2019, the heir presumptive was his younger brother Piers Edmund Theobald Lismalyn Butler (born 1979).